 Our ultimate goal for your child is to be clean and dry of urine and stool, and to be able to function sexually later in her life.
 Even after surgery to correct the anatomy, some children with cloacal malformations will have issues with fecal or urinary incontinence.

-- Our bowel management team at Texas Children’s Hospital will help follow your child after surgery and through potty training into childhood to help with stooling.
-A patient who experiences feeling or pushing during bowel movements, and is able to stay clean in between bowel movements usually has good prognosis for bowel control.
-A patient who has multiple stools each day without any signs of sensation or pushing usually has a poor chance for bowel control.
-The quality of the sacrum, any spinal cord anomalies such as tethered cord, and the length of the common channel are all key predictors of bowel control (link to predicting continence in ARM).
-Our bowel management team will initially help manage stool continence with medications or enemas.
-Some children may require an appendicostomy or cecostomy tube to achieve continence.
-This will typically occur during early school age, around 4-6 years of age.
+Our bowel management team at Texas Children’s Hospital will help follow your child after surgery and through potty training into childhood to help with stooling.
+The quality of the sacrum, the presence or absence of any spinal cord anomalies such as tethered cord, and the length of the common channel are all key predictors of bowel control.
+Our bowel management team will work with you to help your child achieve continence.

-- Our urology team will closely follow your child’s urinary continence at our multidisciplinary clinics.
+Our urology team will closely follow your child’s urinary continence at our multidisciplinary clinics.
 Some patients may need intermittent bladder catheterization to help empty their bladder and keep them clean and dry of urine in between catheterizations.
-In cloacas where the common channel is shorter than 3 centimeters, the majority of patients have voluntary urinary control, and only about one in five patients will need intermittent catheterization.

-- As your daughter approaches puberty, our gynecology team will identify any problems that may occur with menses.
+As your daughter approaches puberty, our gynecology team will identify any problems that may occur with menses.
 Before the patient becomes sexually active, our gynecologists will evaluate the vaginal opening to make sure it does not need any additional repairs or dilation.
-In most cases, vaginal delivery of a baby is not possible and a cesarean section is required.
-Our team will help counsel you and your daughter about sexual activity and child bearing as she reaches the appropriate maturity.
+Our team will help counsel you and your daughter about sexual activity, fertility, and child bearing as she reaches the appropriate maturity.